puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 - **template-name**:Name of the created template.
 - **yang-repository**: YANG schema repository used for parsing of template configuration.
 Default value: 'latest'.
 - **template-configuration**: Whole template configuration.
+- **tags**: List of template tags that are written on the specified paths in all created templates.
+  Specified tag type must be prefixed with 'template-tags' module name based on RFC-8040 formatting of identityref.

 Only template-name and template-configuration are mandatory fields.